-This guide introduces the major aspects of layout, format and expression that will require your attention during the preparation of your thesis or portfolio.
+This guide explores the common aspects of layout, format and expression that will require your attention during the preparation of your thesis or exegesis and works.
 Although it concentrates on thesis presentation, the advice given is also relevant to similar aspects of portfolio and research paper presentation.
 The guide does not address any issues concerning the research and development of intellectual content or discipline specific practices.

 All instructions in this guide are offered as general advice only.
 For more specific advice, candidates should consult the current style manual and dictionary recommended for use in their discipline.
-Candidates should also take care to determine whether their School, supervisors and examiners have any special requirements regarding the presentation of the finished thesis.
+If they are unaware of these aspects, then the supervisory panel may be able assist.
+Candidates should also take care to determine whether their Research Centre; Institute and/or supervisors and examiners have any special requirements regarding the presentation of the finished thesis.
+It is important to note that there is no one "right" way to present a Federation Thesis.

-Finally, it is the responsibility of all candidates to ensure that the thesis complies with the requirements of Federation University's Regulation 5.1 and the HDR Examination Policy/Procedure with regard to thesis and portfolio presentation.
+Finally, it is the responsibility of all candidates to ensure that the thesis complies with the requirements of Federation University, the Graduate Research School and the appropriate procedures and guidelines (found here) with regard to thesis and portfolio presentation.
 Relevant excerpts of this regulation are reproduced at the end of this guide for reference.

-PLEASE NOTE: The advice in this booklet should not override the supervisors, your selected style guide/manuals, or your School's directions.
+PLEASE NOTE: The advice in this booklet should not override the supervisors, your selected style guide/manuals, or your entities (School; Institute, Research Centre; etc.) directions.